web analytics

 • The rate of readmissions increases in the first two days after a SNF discharge.
 If SNFs lower their readmission rates, providers can earn the two percent.
 CMS reports almost three-quarters of the providers in the country will receive a cut under VBP.
 This article is free to 1-Year Classic and 2-Year Premium subscribers.

-Additional enrollees will be enabled upon completion of initial enrollee.
+ADD YOUR ENROLLEES Enrollment includes up to 10 people.
+Additional enrollees will be enabled upon completion of registration.
 Company email addresses required.
-Think Tank programs are open only to provider organizations delivering patient care, including home health care, at-home care, hospice, palliative care, community-based organizations, hospitals, ACOs, managed care organizations, and physicians.
-Enrollees for the program must be full-time employees of the organization.
-If you are unsure whether your organization qualifies for Think Tank programs or your organization is a provider that also sells products, services or you are a consultant then contact us before enrolling.
+The Coaching Academy is open only to provider organizations delivering patient care, including home health care, at-home care, hospice, palliative care, community-based organizations, hospitals, ACOs, managed care organizations, and physicians.
+Enrollees for the program must be full-time employees of the same organization.
+If you are not a provider organization, please contact us before enrolling.
+This includes organizations that are franchises, consulting, associations, or selling products and services.
+Please sent us an email at: remington@remingtonreport.com If you are unsure whether your organization qualifies for the Coaching Academy or your organization is a provider that also sells products, services or you are a consultant, then contact us before enrolling.

 • Across the board, we see from referral sources and other care providers alike that they really feel as if they’re part of the care team now instead of the end of the line where a patient goes when they get out of the hospital.
 Your peers share their thoughts and solutions.
 This article is free to 1-Year Classic and 2-Year Premium subscribers.